amidaware/trmm-docs/docs/index.md

 ## Linux agent versions supported

-- Any distro with systemd which includes but is not limited to: Debian (10, 11), Ubuntu x86_64 (18.04, 20.04, 22.04), Synology 7, centos, freepbx, Raspberry Pi with rasbian and more!
+- Any distro with systemd which includes but is not limited to: Debian (10, 11), Ubuntu x86_64 (18.04, 20.04, 22.04), Synology 7, centos, freepbx, Raspberry Pi with raspbian and more!
 - Check to see if you're running systemd with `ps --no-headers -o comm 1`

 ## Discuss/Collaborate and Get Help/Support